Riverview Motel & St. Mary’s Liquors

-The motel property includes a large amount of acreage behind the business.
-In 1993, Knud’s wife Nellie Olfort went missing.
+On January 3, 1993, 74-year-old Nellie Olfort went missing.
+Police considered Olfort’s disappearance suspicious because she left her home with no money or identification.
+Her husband of nearly 50 years reported her missing.
+Massive searches by horseback, helicopter, and boat produced no clues to her whereabouts.
+A veteran detective told reporters he had “bad vibes” about the case.
 When authorities attempted to search for her, Knud refused to allow anyone onto the property.
-Without his help, the case soon went cold.
-Offers to purchase the property arose, but Knud refused to sell.
+Without his help, the case went cold.
+Offers to purchase the property arose, but Knud declined to sell.
 When a movie producer discovered the dilapidated motel and offered to make repairs in exchange for using the property to film, Knud still declined.

 Riverside Motel